VMware vSphere Prerequisites

-Following are the prerequisites for deploying your Platform9 Managed OpenStack with VMware vSphere:
+Following are the prerequisites for deploying your Platform9 Managed OpenStack (PMO) cloud with VMware vSphere.

-- A single VMware vCenter environment - Platform9 requires a vCenter Management server to communicate with your vSphere environment.
+- A single VMware vCenter environment - PMO requires a vCenter Management server to communicate with your vSphere environment.

-- One or more VMware vSphere datastores that the clusters have access to - The clusters chosen to work with Platform9 should have access to these datastores.
+- One or more VMware vSphere datastores that the clusters have access to - The clusters chosen to work with PMO should have access to these datastores.

-- One or more VMware vSphere templates to act as images for your Glance image catalog - Platform9 Managed OpenStack offers built-in support for templates.
-All you need to do is copy over the templates you’d like to make part of Platform9’s image catalog onto the datastore(s) you are giving Platform9 access to.
-We will discovery any templates we find on these datastores and report them to be part of your image catalog.
+- One or more VMware vSphere templates to act as images for your Glance image catalog - PMO offers built-in support for templates.
+All you need to do is copy over the templates you’d like to make part of PMO’s image catalog onto the datastore(s) you are giving PMO access to.
+PMO will discovery any templates it can find on these datastores and report them to be part of your image catalog.

-- Standard vSwitch- or DVSwitch-based networking for your vSphere clusters - Platform9 currently does not integrate with VMware NSX software-defined networking platform.
+- Standard vSwitch- or DVSwitch-based networking for your vSphere clusters - PMO currently does not integrate with VMware NSX software-defined networking platform.
 Support for this is upcoming.
-Contact email@example.com for more info!
+Contact firstname.lastname@example.org for more info!

-Outbound https network access - Platform9 Gateway OVA virtual appliance requires outbound https access to communicate with our cloud-based controller.
+Outbound https network access - PMO Gateway OVA virtual appliance requires outbound https access to communicate with our cloud-based controller.

 If you are using a proxy, specify the proxy host address and port when deploying the gateway appliance.